 But a house is not a home without the trinkets of its owners, and Hamilton Palace was perhaps the biggest treasure house of them all.
 The fine rooms and grand entrances housed treasures to rival the Royal Collection.
 Many of these treasures are now in the collection of the National Museum of Scotland, their stories told across our new Art, Design and Fashion galleries.

-Amongst their number is the most valuable item ever acquired by the museum: the Hamilton-Rothschild tazza.
+Amongst their number is the Hamilton-Rothschild tazza.
 While serving as British ambassador to Russia between 1807 and 1808, the 10th duke purchased an exceptionally large Byzantine sardonyx bowl, in the belief that it was the holy water stoup of the Emperor Charlemagne.
 Priced at 9,000 roubles, it was his most valuable Russian purchase.
 In 1812 he bought an enamelled, solid gold foot, weighing almost 39 ounces, from Rundell, Bridge and Rundell for the princely sum of £241 18s 6d.
 It had formed part of a large gold monstrance that had been sold at auction in London the previous year as loot from the Spanish royal monastery of the Escorial, near Madrid.
 Recent research has revealed that the monstrance was, indeed, given to the monastery by the Emperor Philip II of Spain in the mid-16th century.

 Another of Alexander’s treasures was this spectacular tea service.
 It was created for the Emperor Napoleon and his second wife, the Archduchess Marie-Louise of Austria, shortly after their wedding in 1810.
 Many of the main pieces – such as the double salts, sugar bowl and this punch bowl – were designed by Napoleon’s architect Charles Percier, and assembled and supplied by his goldsmith, Martin-Guillaume Biennais.
 It came to Hamilton Palace in 1830, bought from Charles X of France for less than half the original price of 40,000 francs.